melindasterne/github-pages-with-jekyll/index.md

-# Welcome to my test github pages blog

 I'm glad you are here.
-I plan to talk about learning how to use github pages to make free static sites for people!
+I'm testing this in the github learing lab tutorial to help me learn how to use github pages to make free static sites!
 Weeeeeeee!